 This past year, there’s really one word I’ve used to describe the times we live in: extraordinary.
 New political climates, changing business environments and demographic shifts have quickly and significantly altered the world around us.
 And at the center of it all is an unprecedented era of technological innovation.
 People, businesses and governments are challenged to keep up.

 Change is a constant, so more will come in 2018.
 The only difference is that it will get faster and more disruptive.
 Already, we’ve caught a glimpse of what we can expect.
-A few weeks ago, Amazon Alexa and Google Assistant took center stage at the Consumer Electronics Show.
+Earlier this year, Amazon Alexa and Google Assistant took center stage at the Consumer Electronics Show.
 Companies of all sizes introduced a wide range of new products featuring AI voice assistant technology, including home appliances, cars, televisions, wearables and almost everything in between.
 Gone are the days where simply being “smart” was enough.
 Now, we expect everyday devices to do more – to also talk to us and customize responses based on our personal preferences.
 We can only imagine what will come next.

 These extraordinary times demand extraordinary vision – and action.
 To remain indispensable to our clients and businesses, we must move further and faster.
 We must be bold, and we must go beyond in everything we do to exceed expectations.

 Here are three ways I challenge all of us to Go Beyond:

 The greatest success has come from those who challenged themselves to think differently.
 That’s why 72% of companies are actively disrupting themselves according to a 2017 KPMG survey.
 And why we, too, must push past the boundaries of yesterday.
 Our profession has a long history of evolving to meet changing times and market demands.
 Now it’s our turn.